What is Cervical Intraepithelial Neoplasia?

-It used to be the preferred method for the treatment of cervical intraepithelial neoplasia, but now it is reserved for the more severe forms of the disease.
+It used to be the preferred method for treating cervical intraepithelial neoplasia, but now it is reserved for the more severe forms of the disease.

 - The conization can provide a tissue sample for further testing.
-It has a slightly higher risk of complications, including cervical stenosis and postoperative hemorrhage.
+It has a slightly higher risk of complications, including cervical stenosis and postoperative bleeding.

 - Hysterectomy: Removal of the uterus may be an option in cases where CIN persists or does not improve after other procedures are used.

-The risk of recurrence is highest during the first 2 years after treatment.
-Ablation and resection procedures can reduce the risk of cervical cancer by 95% in women with high-grade dysplasia in the first 8 years after treatment.
+The risk of recurrence is highest during the first two years after treatment.
+Ablation and resection procedures can reduce the risk of cervical cancer by 95% in women with high-grade dysplasia in the first eight years after treatment.

 Patients are recommended to have Pap tests every 3 or 6 months for 1 or 2 years after treatment.
 After that, they can resume the annual Papanicolaou tests.

-Human papilloma virus, which is the main cause of cervical intraepithelial neoplasia, can be transmitted through sexual contact, including hand to genital or oral to genital contact, as well as direct genital contact.
+The human papillomavirus, which is the leading cause of cervical intraepithelial neoplasia, can be transmitted through sexual contact, including hand to genital or oral to genital contact, as well as direct genital contact.

-The only way to effectively prevent HPV infections is to not get involved in sex.
-The use of condoms can reduce the risk of HPV infections, but they are not totally effective.
+The only way to effectively prevent HPV infections is not to get involved in sex.
+Condoms can reduce the risk of HPV infections, but they are not effective.